 - They will take your mugshot.

 - All of your personal property will be taken from you and stored until you get released.

 - You will get to use the telephone so you can contact family, friends, or bail bondsman.

-- If you are expected to be released shortly, you might be able to wear your street clothes, otherwise you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your street clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people get through the process?

 Click here to tell your story

 When you finally post bail, you will get discharged from jail.
 The discharge process will take between 15 minutes to hours or even all day long.
 So, the faster you post bail, the quicker you can get released from jail.
 Also, it might depend on whether you’ve got a cash bond or if the magistrate needs to decide on the bail amount.
 For a minor offense, you will get booked and get released without having to post bail.
 When you have served your sentence and are given a discharge date, expect to get discharged between 9am and noon.